Congo Arab war: Prelude

-Initially, Congo Free State's authority was relatively weak in Congo's eastern regions.
+Initially, the Congo Free State's authority was relatively weak in Congo's eastern regions.
 In early 1887, Henry Morton Stanley arrived in Zanzibar and proposed that Tippu Tip (nom de guerre — his real name was Hamad bin Muhammad bin Juma bin Rajab el Murjebi) be made governor (wali) of the Stanley Falls District in the Congo Free State.
 Both Leopold II and Barghash bin Said agreed.
 On February 24, 1887, Tippu Tip accepted.
 Tippu Tip agreed to submit to Congo Free State's authority and to allow a Congo Free State Resident by his side to help him govern this territory in a system of indirect rule which was patterned after those employed by other European colonial powers in Africa and Asia.
 The territory borders were the Aruwimi and the Lualaba rivers.

-Additionally, Tippu Tip was to redirect his ivory trade through the Congo Free State, to the Atlantic Ocean ports and he was to assist King Leopold II ‘s forces in their expeditions to the Upper Nile, to help further expand his territories.
+Additionally, Tippu Tip was to redirect his ivory trade through the Congo Free State, to the Atlantic Ocean ports and he was to assist King Leopold II's forces in their expeditions to the Upper Nile, to help further expand his territories.
 Soon after this deal, it became apparent that Tippu Tip was not inclined to accept Congo Free State authority and considered himself more of a vassal than a state official, allowed to do as he pleased, within certain boundaries.
 Furthermore, Tippu Tip did not have absolute authority over the eastern Congo region, but was considered as a primus inter pares.
 Other major slave traders like Lake Tanganyika's strongman Rumaliza considered his deal with the Congo Free State treasonous.
 Rumaliza abolished the Congo Free State flag and swore loyalty to the Zanzibar sultan's red flag.

 Leopold II was heavily criticized in European public opinion for his dealings with Tippu Tip.
 In Belgium, the Belgian Anti-Slavery Society, founded in 1888, mainly by Roman Catholic intellectuals led by Count Hippolyte d'Ursel, aimed to abolish the East African slave trade.
 Free State authorities stringently adhered to the provisions of the Brussels Conference Act of 1890 which prohibited the trade of breechloading firearms and ammunition in "tropical" parts of Africa.
 In May or June 1890, Tippu Tip left Maniema and returned to Zanzibar, leaving his son, Sefu bin Hamid, in charge of most of his territory from the governing seat of Kasongo, and his nephew, Rashid bin Mohammad, in charge of Stanley Falls.